Stack Builders logo

 If you're building a serverless application, or just interested in how the serverless world works, one way or another you're going to end up asking yourself how to handle data.
 You might find something about NoSQL and end up looking for better or different ways to improve your serverless architecture.
 Well, the single table design is one way.

-The single table design is used in NoSQL databases, and it has become more popular in the past years especially using it with AWS DynamoDB.
+The single table design is used in NoSQL databases, and it has become more popular in recent years especially using it with AWS DynamoDB.
 NoSQL databases can be flexible, highly scalable, have extremely high performance, but they sacrifice some benefits such as the beautiful join clause and the normalization that exist on relational databases.

-There are no joins and the alternatives to a join will cost extra money because they burn the CPU.
+There are no joins and the alternatives to a join will cost extra money because they burn CPU.
 So how can this be solved?
 Using the single table design, the data is pre-joined creating item collections that help to get our data faster and efficiently.
 It literally turns all the data that exists in many relational tables into one.

 Single Table Design